Client-Side Web GIS

 If you have any questions or suggestions, feel free to contact us.
 We hope to continue to update and improve this course.

 If you would like an introductory text on Web GIS in the ESRI environment, we would suggest Getting to Know Web GIS by Fu.
-We will also make extensive use of w3school.com, the ArcGIS API for JavaScript documentation and examples, and the Leaflet JavaScript API documentation and examples.
+We will also make extensive use of w3schools.com, the ArcGIS Maps SDK for JavaScript documentation and examples, the Leaflet JavaScript API documentation and examples, and the JavaScript Mozilla web documentation.

 After completing this course you will be able to: